Kraft Foods Inc.: Purchase of Cadbury

 Following the purchase of Cadbury, Kraft commanded 14.8% of the global candy and gum market.
 Kraft argued that it could take advantage of the Cadbury distribution in developing markets of India, Brazil and Mexico.
 As incomes rise in these developing nations, Kraft hopes that products such as Oreo will become impulse buys for children.
 Mars, Inc. is second in the confectionery market with 14.6% share, followed by Nestlé with 7.8%.

 At the time of the purchase, the chocolate and sugar industry had been growing rapidly at 15% over the previous three years and was valued at $113 billion.
 The purchase of Cadbury was considered strange because they did not have a strong foothold on the confectionery market, but at the time Kraft noted their production of confectionery foods like Toblerone and candy foods like Oreo.
 Cadbury also owned popular gum brands such as Stride, Trident, Dentyne, and Chiclets.
 Roger Carr, chairman of Cadbury, discussed his approval of the takeover by Kraft by saying, "We believe the offer represents good value for Cadbury shareholders and are pleased with the commitment that Kraft Foods has made to our heritage, values and people throughout the world."

+In July 2010, Kraft announced it was selling Cadbury's Romanian unit to Oryxa Capital as a condition for the European Commission's approval for the company's purchase of Cadbury.